gramaziokohler/aixd_ara/docs/documentation.rst

 	:height: 24
 	:width: 24

 Sets up an autoencoder model of the specified type with the given parameters.
+Requires a dataset to be loaded.

 **Inputs**